BryanJacobs/FIDO2Applet/docs/security_model.md

   of the large blob array, so the authenticator implementation here does not.
 What can be read is what the getLargeBlobs operation returns without authentication anyhow...)
+- the set of RP IDs allowed to receive the configured minimum PIN length

 What they can't do without decrypting the wrapping key is get at your actual credentials for sites - the private keys, the RP IDs,